eliaskosunen/scnlib/README.md

 It's (going to, eventually, be) faster than `iostream` (see Benchmarks) and type-safe, unlike `scanf`.
 Think [{fmt}](https://github.com/fmtlib/fmt) but in the other direction.

-The library is still in early development (0.2), so don't expect perfection.
-See [Stability](#stability) for more details.

-This library is an implementation of the ISO C++ standards proposal [P1729 "Text Parsing"](https://wg21.link/p1729).
+This library is the reference implementation of the ISO C++ standards proposal [P1729 "Text Parsing"](https://wg21.link/p1729).

 ## Documentation and tutorial